-The accounting methods prescribed in the statute apply to all companies and business entities registered in Croatia.
+The accounting methods prescribed in the statute apply to all entrepreneurs operating in Croatia, most notably companies and business entities, as well as business units and subsidiaries of foreign business entities which are operating in Croatia (under certain conditions).
+Furthermore, some provisions of the statute have a broader scope of application, covering all legal entities and physical persons which are corporate profit taxpayers..
 The accounting methods of various institutions, societies, civil associations and non-profit organizations are not subject to this statute, but are regulated by special laws.

-The statute classifies entrepreneurs into three categories: small, medium-size and large companies:
+The statute classifies entrepreneurs into four categories: micro, small, medium-size and large companies: